-- 8.2.1.A Protest must be made in writing, specifying which sections of Sporting Code, racing rules, club rules, series rules or any official iRacing or FIRST rules have been violated.
-Protests should include the exact infraction and why it is believed a violation has occurred.
-The event needs to be clearly identified including time and date it occurred.
-Written protests must be addressed to "FIRST Racing Ste Stewards" and submitted to Protest@iRacing.com This is the only place to formally lodge a protest.
-Protests need to be made within 7 days of the infraction or violation that is being protested.
-Any evidence, data, recordings or third party accounts are welcome and encouraged to be submitted with protests. - 8.2.2.Protest submitted regarding on track incidents should be accompanied by a replay of the on track incident in question.
+- 8.2.1.A Protest must be made in writing, specifying which sections of Sporting Code, racing rules, club rules, series rules or any official iRacing or FIRST rules have been violated. - 8.2.2.Protests may only be filed using the official protest form located at the File Protest link at the top right of the member site or in the session result page.
+This is the only place to formally lodge a protest. - 8.2.3.Protests need to be made within 7 days of the infraction or violation that is being protested.